mihail911/mihail911.github.io/src/pages/articles/2022-27-02---MLOps-Is-A-Shitshow/index.md

 ---

-Today, machine learning continues to be one of the most talked about and touted technology waves promising to revolutionize every corner of society.
+Today machine learning continues to be one of the most talked about and touted technology waves, promising to revolutionize every corner of society.

 And yet the ecosystem is in a frenzied state.

 New fundamental science advances come out of every week.
 Startups and enterprises spray new developer tools into the market trying to capture a chunk of what many speculate to be a market worth between [$40-120 billion by 2025](https://searchsoftwarequality.techtarget.com/feature/Analysts-mixed-on-future-growth-of-MLOps-AutoML-tools).

 Things are moving fast and furious.

 And yet if you're just entering the discourse, how do you make sense of it all?

 In this post, I want to focus the discussion about the state of machine learning operations (MLOps) today, where we are, where we are going.

-As a practitioner who's worked at AI-forward organizations like Amazon Alexa and also runs a [machine learning consultancy](https://www.pametandata.com/), I've experienced first-hand the trials and tribulations of bringing ML to the real world.
+As a practitioner who's worked at AI-forward organizations like Amazon Alexa and also runs a [machine learning consultancy](https://www.pametandata.com/?utm_source=website&utm_medium=blog&utm_campaign=mlops-is-a-mess), I've experienced first-hand the trials and tribulations of bringing ML to the real world.

 I truly believe there's a lot to be optimistic about with machine learning, but the road is not without some speed-bumps.